Statistics of interfacial fluctuations of radially growing clusters: Introduction

-This second case is pure dilation, which implies that not only the space grows, but also the interfacial matter grows at the same rate, in such a way that the average density remains constant.
-Note that this process of matter dilation, as well as the spatial growth, are deterministic processes.
-These calculations show that both dilution and dilation dynamics are physically motivated and have a number of measurable differences.
-It is worth remarking here that all previous works except~\cite{escuderojs} have exclusively considered dilation dynamics.
+This second case is pure dilatation, which implies that not only the space grows, but also the interfacial matter grows at the same rate, in such a way that the average density remains constant.
+Note that this process of matter dilatation, as well as the spatial growth, are deterministic processes.
+These calculations show that both dilution and dilatation dynamics are physically motivated and have a number of measurable differences.
+It is worth remarking here that all previous works except~\cite{escuderojs,escuderolast} have exclusively considered dilatation dynamics.
 Even in the different field of reaction-diffusion dynamics in which the dilution term was derived, the focus was on the limit in which it was irrelevant~\cite{maini}.

-This work is devoted to further explore the consequences of dilution, dilation and decorrelation, and their effects on scaling of radial interfaces.
+This work is devoted to further explore the consequences of dilution, dilatation and decorrelation, and their effects on scaling of radial interfaces.
 We will use in cases radial stochastic growth equations, which may show up instabilities~\cite{escudero2}, and explore the interplay of dilution with them.
 In other cases, when instabilities do not play a determinant role and for the sake of simplicity, we will consider stochastic growth equations on growing domains.
+The outlook of the paper is as follow: In Sec.~\ref{rrd} we consider the simplest radial growth process, radial random deposition, and derive for the first time the two-point space-time correlation functions.
+In Sec.~\ref{rdad} and Sec.~\ref{instabilities} we compute for the first time the two-point space-time correlators for stochastic growth equations taking into account simultaneously random deposition and diffusion in the absence and presence of instabilities respectively.
+In Sec.~\ref{rapidrough} and Sec.~\ref{polyfractal} we show, for the first time, that radial stochastic growth equations give rise naturally to the phenomena of rapid roughening and scale dependent fractality of surfaces.
+In Sec.~\ref{kpz} we mention some of the problems that arise when studying the radial counterpart of nonlinear stochastic growth equations and in Sec.~\ref{comfluct} we calculate for the first time the center of mass fluctuations of the cluster interfaces described by radial stochastic growth equations.
+Finally, in Sec.~\ref{eden} we apply our results to Eden clusters and in Sec.~\ref{outlook} we draw our main conclusions.